twbs/rfs/README.md

          └── ...
 ```

-Have a look at the [examples folder](https://github.com/twbs/rfs/tree/master/examples/postcss) to find examples of how your PostCSS setup can be configured.
+Have a look at the [examples folder](https://github.com/twbs/rfs/tree/master/examples/postcss) to find examples on how your PostCSS setup can be configured.

 ```postcss
 // postcss/main.css